 The effluent flow limits from outfall 002 have increased.
-Since the 2005 permit, the mine-site storm water collection system expanded, capture of mine runoff water conveyed to the TSF WWTP increased, and the TSF WWTP discharge pipeline diffusers were upgraded to accommodate more storm water treatment and throughput.
+Since the 2005 permit, the mine-site storm water collection system expanded, capture of mine runoff water conveyed to the TSF

+WWTP increased, and the TSF WWTP discharge pipeline diffusers were upgraded to accommodate more storm water treatment and throughput.
 The TSF WWTP increased its throughput capacity from 2,500 gpm to 3,200 gpm in order to maximize discharge during peak rainfall events and to prevent overflow from Pond 7.
 As a result, limits on daily maximum and monthly average flows increased proportionally to the increase of throughput capacity from 3.6 to 4.6 mgd and 2.4 to 3.7 mgd, respectively.
 Otherwise, effluent limits remained the same or decreased.
-In the 2005 EPA-issued NPDES permit, all effluent limits were TBELs.
-In this permit issuance, WQBELs have replaced some TBELs, and in the case of cyanide, a new WQBEL has been developed.
-For a side-by-side comparison of outfall 002 effluent limits in the preceding permit and this permit see Table 3 below.
-For a detailed discussion of how the permit limits were developed, see APPENDIX - B. Note, some of the limits have changed from the previously public noticed March 2013 draft APDES permit.
+In the 2005 EPA-issued NPDES permit, all effluent limits were technology-based.
+In this permit issuance, water quality-based effluent limits have replaced technology-based effluent limits where a side-by-side comparison of water quality-based effluent limits and technology-based effluent limits showed which of the two limits were more stringent and accordingly should be retained as the final permit limits.
+See Table 3.
+See APPENDIX - B for a detailed discussion of how the permit limits were developed.